 - Big Bad: From Parry's perspective, the Red Knight is this to him.
 While it's just a hallucination, it's also the only major antagonist force in the film.

 - Brick Joke: Before his on-air comments to his psychotic listener result in a bloodbath, he's practicing lines for a sitcom, On The Radio.
 Shortly after he loses his radio job, his role is given to another actor.
 Much later in the movie, we find out that On The Radio was cancelled after one season.

-- Crazy Homeless People: Parry, who believes that he is the Fisher King on a quest to retrieve the Holy Grail.
+- Crazy Homeless People: Parry, who believes that he is a knight on a quest to retrieve the Holy Grail.